 If another state or federal agency has specific jurisdiction to handle your allegations, we must refer your complaint to that agency.
 Examples of issues that we cannot handle are insurance, banking, professional licensing, the justice system, various environmental issues, health program administration and social services (to name just a few).

-Georgia Department of Law's Consumer Protection Division cannot:
+The Georgia Attorney General's Consumer Protection Division cannot:

 - Give legal advice or act as your attorney.